Food Allergies and Restaurants

-After years of collaboration with the Massachusetts Department of Public Health (MDPH), the Massachusetts Restaurant Association, and celebrity chef and FARE Ambassador Who Cares Ming Tsai, the Food Allergy Awareness Act is being implemented throughout Massachusetts.
+After years of collaboration with the Massachusetts Department of Public Health (MDPH), the Massachusetts Restaurant Association, and celebrity chef Ming Tsai, the Food Allergy Awareness Act is being implemented throughout Massachusetts.

 Restaurants in Massachusetts are now required by law to display a food allergy awareness poster (developed by FARE) in the staff area and include a notice on menus and menu boards that reads "Before placing your order, please inform your server if a person in your party has a food allergy."